screwdriver-cd/screwdriver/plugins/commands/README.md

 `version` will be auto-bumped.
 For example, if `foo/bar@1.0.0` already exists and the version passed in is `1.0`, the newly created command will be version `1.0.1`.

-*Note: This endpoint will be only accessible in `build` scope and the permission is tied to the pipeline that first creates the command in the near future.*
+*Note: This endpoint only accessible in `build` scope and the permission is tied to the pipeline that first creates the command.*

 `POST /commands`